camunda/camunda-docs-cawemo/content/user-guide/diagrams.md

 ### Call Activity

 When you add a new link to a Call Activity, the process ID of the child process is written to the `calledElement` attribute of the Call Activity.
-Assuming you would export both diagrams as BPMN 2.0 XML files and deploy them to the Camunda Engine, then the processes would already call each other correctly.
+Assuming you would export both diagrams as BPMN 2.0 XML files and deploy them to the Camunda Engine, then the parent process would call its associated child process correctly.

 In Cawemo, you can see all other process diagrams that would call the given (child) process.
-This information is visible above the documen tation property field within the sidebar on the diagram page.
+This information is visible above the documentation property field within the sidebar on the diagram page.

 ## Comments